 Guest workshop teachers will be contacted upon the request of the class.

 The following possible workshop classes are offered spring semester: Art Appreciation, Dance History, Painting, Music Theory, Stage Make-up, Musical Theatre, Tech Theatre, Stage Costumes, Composition.

 Enrichment and Workshops

 Beyond rigorous academics and excellent dance training, BCFW Academy will provide Friday workshops that will expose the students to all facets of the arts.
-Some of each Friday will be used to provide enriching workshops taught by experts in their fields.
+Some of the Fridays will be used to provide enriching workshops taught by experts in their fields.
 Workshop classes will rotate and include topics such as Art Appreciation, Dance History, Painting, Music Theory, Stage Make-up, Musical Theatre, Tech Theatre, Stage Costumes, Composition and more.
-Read the bios below of our current workshop instructors who will be with us this quarter.

 Frequently Asked Questions

 Do you have certified teachers teaching the students?

 iUniversity Prep is a college prep tuition-free virtual academy that has full-time certified teachers who offer synchronous and asynchronous instruction throughout each week.
 Texas Tech University K-12 is a self-paced, tuition-based program in conjunction with Texas Tech University.
 BCFW Academy tutors are always available to oversee the learning process and provide one-on-one help as needed.

 What is the role of the Academic Facilitator?

 The Academic Facilitator will be offering help and support in all areas of instruction to make sure that your child has the tools necessary to be successful.
 The role of the Academic Facilitator will also involve making sure that they are progressing with their academic work.
 Our academic facilitator will be available for one-on-one support during the school program to reteach, encourage, and advocate for each student.